rae-el/gallery_app/README.md

 - Signing in
 - Signing up
 - Uploading and removing pictures
+- Tapping to expand pictures and viewing their details
+- Favourite pictures
+- Delete pictures

 To Do

-- Tapping to expand pictures and viewing their details, as well as zooming in and out
+- Zooming in and out
 - Sorting pictures

 #### Models